 Regardless of the biking style one intends to engage in, a helmet will be an inevitable asset to have.
-The question to ask is not whether to have one, but how to choose best mountain bike helmet for the activity.
+The question to ask is not whether to have one, but how to choose best full face mountain bike helmet for the activity.

 To make a viable decision on the helmet to have, one needs to consider factors like the terrain to ride on, the aggressiveness of the ride and the type of bike to ride among others.